btj/jlearner/jlearner_language.md

 Evaluation of a field selection expression `E.F` to a variable first evaluates the *target expression* E to a value V (which must be a reference O to an instance of a class C that declares a field named F), and then completes with variable O.F as its result.

+However, an expression `E.length`, where `E` is of an array type, is an *array length expression*.
+It is evaluated by first evaluating E to a value V, which must be a referene to an array A. It then completes with result value N, where N is the length of A.

 The array component selection expressions are the expressions of the form `Expression[Expression]`.

 Evaluation of an array component selection expression `E1[E2]` first evaluates the *target expression* E1 to a value V1 (which must be a reference to an array A), then evaluates the *index expression* E2 to a value V2 (which must be a valid index I for array A), and then completes with variable A[I] as its result.

 The method call expressions are the expressions of the form `MethodName(Expressions)`, where `Expressions` (known as the *argument expressions* of the method call expression) is a comma-separated sequence of zero or more expressions.

 Evaluation of a method call expression `M(Expressions)` first evaluates the argument expressions `Expressions`, from left to right, to obtain *argument values* `Args`.
 It must be the case that the number of arguments equals the number of declared parameters of method M. Then, a new activation record is pushed onto the method activation stack, and for each method parameter declaration P of method M, a method parameter P is added to the new activation record's variable environment, initialized with the corresponding argument value.
-The new activation record's instruction pointer is initialized to point to the first statement of the body of method M. Program execution then proceeds by executing the body of M. When the new activation finishes with a result value V, evaluation of the method call completes with value V.
+The new activation record's instruction pointer is initialized to point to the first statement of the body of method M. Program execution then proceeds by executing the body of M. When the new activation finishes with a result value V, its activation record is removed from the activation stack and evaluation of the method call completes with value V.

 The parenthesized expressions are the expressions of the form `(Expression)`.